spiral-software/python-package-fftx/README.md

 # Use

-This module currently offers direct replacements for the following Numpy functions:
+This module currently offers direct replacements for the following NumPy and CuPy functions:

 * fft.fft()
 * fft.ifft()
 * fft.fftn()
 * fft.ifftn()
+* fft.rfftn()
+* fft.irfftn()

 To use an fftx version of one of these Numpy functions, import the fftx module and change from numpy to fftx in the function's full name, for example: